• Home

 • Educators need to rebalance curricula, shifting away from generalist preparation toward specialized, job-ready capabilities that ensure graduates can contribute from day one.

-Bradlow said he gets asked all the time whether he regrets taking so much computer science, since LLMs can do the work now.
-“It taught me structured thinking.
+Bradlow said he gets asked all the time whether he regrets taking so much computer science, since LLMs can do the work now: “It taught me structured thinking.
 It taught me algorithmic thinking.”
-The only thing he’s worried about, he added, is the person that doesn’t know how to take hard problems and break them down and solve them.
+The only thing he’s worried about, he added, is the person who doesn’t know how to take hard problems and break them down and solve them.
 Furthermore, he added, LLMs have democratized skills by allowing people of different backgrounds to ramp up their expertise a lot faster than before.
 “So it’s not obvious to me that the losers are the humanities people and the winners are the quant techie people.”

 “I would say the same to everybody,” Bradlow advocated.
 “Learn how to take hard problems, break them into small structured problems, state what your assumptions are, understand uncertainty, and you’ll be fine.
 There are jobs for those people all the time.
 Those are called thinking and structuring skills.”